naity/protein-transformer/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
 In this project, we will implement, train, optimize, and evaluate a transformer-based model for antibody classification.
-The data has been preprocessed, formatted as a binary classification problem with a balanced number of samples in each class (200 vs. 196).
+The data has been preprocessed, formatted as a binary classification problem with a balanced number of samples in each class.
 Processed datasets are stored in the `data/` directory: `bcr_train.parquet` is used for training and tuning, while `bcr_test.parquet` is the hold-out test dataset.
 For details on the preprocessing steps, please refer to the `notebooks/bcr_preprocessing.ipynb` notebook.

 **1. Running the `train.py` Script**